zeffii/rawr/README.markdown

 This repository contains my favourite homebrew scripts.
 Any future blender scripting that I do will be available from here.

+### Addons ( Script + UI + addon boilerplate to appear in addons menu)

 ##### blender/scripts/addons_contrib/text_editor_extras/
-[text editor eval selection](https://github.com/zeffii/rawr/tree/master/blender/scripts/addons_contrib/text_editor_extras): Will eval the current selection and replace it with the result.
+[text editor eval selection.py](https://github.com/zeffii/rawr/tree/master/blender/scripts/addons_contrib/text_editor_extras): Will eval the current selection and replace it with the result.

-[text editor chroma key](https://github.com/zeffii/rawr/tree/master/blender/scripts/addons_contrib/text_editor_extras): A one click method to enable syntax highlighting and ruler etc.
+[text editor chroma key.py](https://github.com/zeffii/rawr/tree/master/blender/scripts/addons_contrib/text_editor_extras): A one click method to enable syntax highlighting and ruler etc.

 ##### blender/scripts/addons_contrib/io_material_loader/
 [this addon](https://github.com/zeffii/rawr/tree/master/blender/scripts/addons_contrib/io_material_loader): An example of how to link_append from other blender files, to turn them into a library.